 Selling local produce was the only original purpose of Market Square.
 It was hardly five years old, however, before it was attracting other kinds of businesses, like “Peter R. Knott’s Bowling Saloon,” probably Knoxville’s first bowling alley, which appears in the 1859 city directory, on the east side of the square.

 Over the years, Market Square has hosted groceries, clothing stores, saloons, newspaper offices, boarding houses, restaurants, a large bakery, a hotel, apartments, a sculptor’s studio, saddleries, a candy factory, barbers, sausage-makers, art teachers, shoe stores, jewelers, a gunsmith, detectives’ offices, and small movie theaters.
-Business owners were widely diverse, including a few blacks, and many German, Swiss, Jewish and Greek immigrants.
+Business owners were widely diverse, including a few Black people, and many German, Swiss, Jewish and Greek immigrants.

 In 1868, Knoxville built its first City Hall on the north end of Market Square.
-It contained a police station, small jail, and garages for firetrucks.
+It contained a police station, a small jail, and garages for firetrucks.
 A bell hung in its tower could be heard throughout the city and alerted the citizens to public emergencies.
-Some of the first black elected representatives in the South were aldermen who attended meetings there.
+Some of the first Black elected representatives in the South were aldermen who attended meetings there.